-The VME solution is very powerful and offers a lot of computational power but it is large (not portable) and requires a specific interface (VME crate).
-It is very little user friendly.
-We have decided to also try a more modern, compact solution.
+However the VME solution, even if powerful since reach of AM chips and FPGAs, is very large and very little user friendly.
+Recently we decided to adopt a more modern, compact solution.
 One of our key goals is the miniaturization of the system in new modern standards with the objective to make it suitable for an open range of applications in which massive and parallel data processing is key.